Kong/docker-kong/build_your_own_images.md

 Get the [entrypoint
 script](https://raw.githubusercontent.com/Kong/docker-kong/master/docker-entrypoint.sh)
-from the [docker-kong github repository](https://github.com/Kong/docker-kong/) and put it in directory where you are planning to run the command to build your Docker image.
+from the [docker-kong github repository](https://github.com/Kong/docker-kong/) and put it in directory where you are planning to run thecommand to build your Docker image.

 ## Create a Dockerfile to install Kong Gateway